Mariane33/repo-remoto/README.md

-# Repositorio-Remoto
+# Repositorio-Remoto Depois do clone
-Descrição Inserida no repositório remoto antes do clone
+Descrição Inserida no repositório remoto depois do clone